Norwood International High School: Morialta High School (1974–1993)

-Norwood Morialta High School (1993 - 2021)
+Norwood Morialta High School (1993–2021)

 Norwood Morialta High School was formed in 1993 following the amalgamation of Norwood High School and Morialta High School.
 From 1993 onwards, all students in Years 8 to 10 were based at the Middle Campus, and students in Years 11 to 12 were based at the Senior Campus.
 The Middle Campus concentrates on developing students from Years 8 to 10 for life at the Senior Campus, which in turn focuses on the senior years of schooling and entrance into higher education.
 NMHS is the only Government High School in South Australia with two completely separate campuses.
 Over the past few years, students have sought to enrol at Norwood Morialta High School from outside of the school's zone.
 Students from Hong Kong, Vietnam, China, Germany, and South America have also been recruited through the school's International Program.
 Many international students take the opportunity to study their own language at Year 12 level through the School of Languages in addition to the Intensive Secondary English Course (ISEC) established in 2000.
 Students can begin at the Middle Campus in Years 8 to 10, or at the Senior Campus in Years 11 or 12.

 As at Term 3, 2019, Norwood Morialta High School had 1,493.2 full-time equivalent (FTE) students enrolled.
 Year 12 students of Norwood Morialta High School achieved outstanding results in 2019 as part of their study of the South Australian Certificate of Education, with 100% of students successfully completing their SACE.
 Of these, one in three (33%) of students achieve results in the A Band and a further 47% achieving in the B band.

+In 2021, new buildings were constructed to accommodate the new addition of Year 7 students.

-Norwood International High School (2022 - present)
+Norwood International High School (2022–present)

 In late 2021, and with the schools forthcoming colocation to the Magill site, the schools Governing Council, in consultation with the wider school community, made the decision to rename the school to Norwood International High School to reflect the school's long standing commitment to internationalism and respect the heritage of the Magill site.
 A new school, the Morialta Secondary College, is being built in Rostrevor on the middle campus site.

 Exchange program

-The school has established links with sister schools located internationally in China (Yantai High School, Yantai), Germany (Berufliche Schule des Kreis Segeberg in Norderstedt, Norderstedt), Greece (1st Lykeio Patras, Patras), Japan (Takahashi High School, Okayama), and Italy (Scuola Media Statale Antonio Genovesi, Salerno).
+The school has established links with sister schools located internationally in China (Yantai High School, Yantai), Germany (Berufliche Schule des Kreis Segeberg in Norderstedt, Norderstedt), Greece (1st Lykeio Patras, Patras), Japan (Okayama Prefectural Takahashi High School, Okayama), and Italy (Scuola Media Statale Antonio Genovesi, Salerno).

 Annual exchanges occur with each of the sister schools, with NMHS sending students to a sister school one year, and hosting students from that school the following year.
 This gives students the opportunity to experience both the culture and education systems of another country and enhance student learning and communications skills in other languages.
 There are also opportunities for individual students to go on a long term exchange overseas.
 The tenth anniversary of the exchange with Japan was celebrated in September 2000.